 Cash flow is one of the most important aspects of running a successful business.
-But how do you calculate cash flow?
-And once your cash flow is calculated, what does that tell you about your business?
+But how do you calculate your cash flow?
+Once calculated, what can this information tell you about your business?

 Table of Contents

 A cash flow statement, or statement of cash flows, is a report that measures the cash coming in and out of your business during a specific period of time.
-Along with the income statement and balance sheet, the statement of cash flows is one of the most important financial statements in accounting.
 The cash flow statement shows four different cash flow figures:

 - Operating cash flow